base/base/docs/specs/governance/governor.md

 #### `setProposalThreshold`

-Updates the proposal threshold.
+Updates the threshold of voting power needed to create proposals.
 This function MUST only be callable by the manager.

 ```solidity
 function setProposalThreshold(uint256 _newProposalThreshold) external